 Restrict the use of your personal cell phone, including texting and emailing, to when you are off-duty.
-It is appropriate to discuss with each preceptor his/her preference for using cell phones to access on-line resources during work hours (i.e. Up-to-date, eMedicine, etc).
+It is appropriate to discuss with each preceptor his/her preference for using cell phones to access on-line resources during work hours (i.e. Dynamed).